haka-security/haka/doc/ref/misc.rst

 Misc
 ====

-This section documents various functions that do not fit in any other sections
+This section documents various functions that do not fit in any other sections.

 Threads
 -------

-.. lua:module:: haka
+.. haka:module:: haka

-.. lua:function:: current_thread()
+.. haka:function:: current_thread() -> id

+    :return id: The current thread's index.
+    :rtype id: number

-    Allows to check what thread is running the current code
+    Allows to check what thread is currently running.

-    :returns: The current thread's index
-    :rtype: `integer`
+.. haka:function:: abort()

+    Abort current execution.
+This function will throw an error that will unwind the stack up to the topmost protected call.

 Exit
 ----

-.. lua:function:: on_exit(exit_func)
+.. haka:function:: on_exit(exit_func)

-    Registers a callback that will be called when haka exits

-    :param exit_func: the function to run at exit time
+    :param exit_func: Function to run at exit time.
-    :paramtype exit_func: `function`
+    :paramtype exit_func: function

+    Registers a callback that will be called when Haka exits.